History > Migration to Portland

 Migration to Portland

-At the time, a contiguous rail line to Portland had not been completed.
-As a result, the Kansas group traveled on the Union Pacific Railroad to San Francisco.
-From San Francisco the party sailed north aboard one of Villard's Oregon Steamship Company vessels which touted service "every five days".
-The ship crossed the treacherous Columbia River bar and continued upriver to the confluence with the Willamette River and their final destination at the Oregon Railway and Navigation Company docks located near Front and D St. (now NW Naito Parkway and Davis).
-In late 1881, the Kansas contingent became the first Volga Germans to arrive in Portland.
+From San Francisco, the group sailed north aboard one of Villard's Oregon Steam and Navigation Company vessels, which touted service "every five days."
+The ship crossed the treacherous Columbia River bar and continued upriver to the confluence with the Willamette River and their final destination at the company docks in Portland.

 The first Volga Germans to arrive in Portland from San Francisco possibly sailed on the "Steamer Oregon" (or a similar vessel) which was launched in 1878 and owned by the Oregon Railway and Navigation Company in 1881.
 Source: Photo of the "Steamer Oregon" in 1900 from a brochure titled "Seattle and the Orient" edited and compiled by Alfred D. Bowen.
 The photo is uncredited and in the public domain.

-- George Batt (listed as Bart)
+- George Barth (listed as Bart)

 - Henry Green (listed as Geine)